fwoeck/go-assignment/README.md

 3. The input parameters have not been thoroughly tested.
-Only the services are verified to exclusively include the predefined terms (wood, tiles, carpet) as an example.
+Only the services are verified to exclusively include the predefined terms (wood, tiles, carpet) as an example (by the function validateServices).

+4. Access control is not implemented (i.e. http-Auth or the like).

-4. The Swagger input and output examples are not well-defined.
+5. The Swagger input and output examples are not well-defined.

 ## Setup (macOS)

     > brew bundle
     > go build -o matching && ./matching

 ## Run Tests